What Is Sleep Hygiene & How to Get Good Natural Night Sleep

 Make Your Bed Comfortable

 Most mattresses are not good to use for long years.
 If your mattress is out of date or uncomfortable, getting a new mattress can go a long way towards great sleep.
-There are mattresses/beds available to suit all types of sleep needs including adjustable stiffness, preferred sleep positions, disturbances from a tossing/turning partner, or even have covers if you have allergies to certain fabrics or dust mites.
+There are mattresses/beds available to suit all types of sleep needs including adjustable stiffness, preferred sleep positions, disturbances from a tossing/turning partner, or even have covered if you have allergies to certain fabrics or dust mites.

 Having an uncomfortable pillow or bedding can keep you from sleep as well.
 If you’re constantly readjusting your pillow before bedtime, it may be time to get a new one.